Clinics

 Wheelchair tennis programming for children, youth, and adult players is organized as one clinic.
 Under the direction of leading wheelchair athlete and coach Jake Schmalzriedt, players are provided beginner to advanced-level instruction in the sport, based on their previous experience and skill.
 Wheelchair players are allowed two bounces before hitting a return shot.
 HPTC has two sport wheelchairs available for interested players to use during clinic hours.

-Blind and Visually-Impaired (BVI) tennis programming for children, youth, and adult players is organized as one clinic.
-Under the direction of David Dilettuso, Dana Costa, and Jen Roth, each player is assigned a coach.
-HPTC’s BVI program is the premiere tennis team of the United States Blind Tennis Association (USBTA).
-Friendly, competitive matches are a popular part of all clinic sessions.
-BVI tennis is played with foam balls that make sound.
+Blind and low vision (BLV) tennis programming for adult players.
+BLV tennis is played with foam balls that make sound.
 Shorter tennis racquets are used and verbal calls begin play.
 The ball may bounce 1-3 times before the player must hit a return shot, with allowable bounces based on a player’s sight classification.
+Please contact blvtennis@highlandparktennisclub.org to learn about participation as a player, a volunteer or a coach.